Frequently Asked Questions About Car Accidents

-Keep in mind that under state law, drivers involved in a collision must stop at the crash scene and call the police if the collision causes bodily injury or death or causes damage greater than $1,000 to one or more vehicles.
+Keep in mind that under state law, drivers involved in a collision must stop at the crash scene and call the police if the collision causes bodily injury or death or causes damage greater than one thousand dollars to one or more vehicles.

 You should also take photographs of the accident scene and vehicles, if possible, and write down the contact information for any witnesses.

 SHOULD I CALL MY INSURANCE COMPANY IF I WAS NOT AT FAULT

 Yes.
 You should report the accident to your auto insurance company.
 The other driver’s insurance company may delay in accepting liability or may dispute liability.
 If the other insurance company delays in adjusting the claim, it is important to have your car moved to the insurance company storage lot or a repair facility so that you do not incur storage fees.
 You may also have rental car coverage under your policy, enabling you to rent a vehicle while yours is being repaired.
 If your insurance company pays for the damages to your vehicle when the other driver is at fault, your insurance company will attempt to collect your deductible from the other insurance company and reimburse you.